laurent22/joplin/README.md

 # Known bugs

-- Resources larger than 10 MB are not currently supported on mobile.
-They will crash the application so it is recommended not to attach such resources at the moment.
-The issue is being looked at.
+- Resources larger than 10 MB are not currently supported on mobile as they can crash the application.
 - Non-alphabetical characters such as Chinese or Arabic might create glitches in the terminal on Windows.
 This is a limitation of the current Windows console.

 # License